aehrc/vector-integration-simulation-pipeline/README.md

  - fake\_discord: read pairs where both reads map to either host or vector, but span more than one integration.
 In other words, read pairs where one both reads map to either host or vector, but are interrupted by a sequence of the other type.
 For example, a pair where one read maps to the virus of one integration, and the other to the virus of the next integration.
 These should not be called as integrations, but will appear to have a longer template length than expected when mapped
  - discordant\_and\_chimeric: Read pairs which are both discordant (because one read maps to host, and the other to vector, although one of the reads may not be mapped in its entirety), but also one member of the pair is chimeric

-The text file with the properties of each episomal sequence has the following columns:
+The text file with the properties of each episomal sequence ('*epi-info.tsv') has the following columns:

 - id: a unique number for each episome
 - virus: name of viral reference from which episomal sequence was taken